winter-telescope/observatory/wsp/schedule_ops_notes_npl.md

 # Notes on schedule execution

 ### Taking notes on Allan's scheduler code, to get up to speed and document changes
 Note that these are notes made by Nate based on Allan's code.
-Also used Allan's notes here as a reference: [dataLogTest.md](https://magellomar-gitlab.mit.edu/WINTER/code/blob/master/wsp/dataLogTest.md)
+Also used Allan's notes here as a reference: [dataLogTest.md](https://magellomar-gitlab.mit.edu/WINTER/code/blob/master/wsp/dataLogTest.md) My goal with this document is to go through all of Allan's code carefully to understand all of its parts, figure out what's happening where, and see what needs updating.
+In general the database code has been demonstrated and works great.
+The main improvements that need to be made are in the observing sequence, adding more fields to be logged, and making the process of getting the current observation a bit more sophisticated.

 ## Overview of scheduling architecture (April 2021)
 On startup, `wsp` initializes a `systemControl.control` object.
 This object initializes all the subsystems.
 In the `__init__` of the `systemControl.control` object, three important classes are initialized which handle the scheduling: